CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 ![image](/images/81.PNG)

-You can also set the height of the cut off of the buildplate automatically in the menu
+You can also set the height of the cut off of the buildplate automatically in the menu.

 ![image](/images/82.PNG)